 Company: 1-800-GOT-JUNK, junk removal service

 Strategic partnership philosophy: Create alliances that generate wins for the partner, the company and the customer.

 But the main criterion is that their customers have an inherent need for junk removal.
-For example, long-term partners include
+For example, long-term partners include:

 Another example is AAA, with whom we partner to host e-waste events at AAA retail locations, where people can drop off their unwanted electronics, which we recycle in a green way.
 No money changes hands, but both AAA and 1-800-GOT-JUNK gain increased exposure at an event that benefits the environment and the community.

-At the onset of a partnership, we create a written agreement that includes a time line of activities and quarterly check-ins.
+At the onset of a partnership, we create a written agreement that includes a timeline of activities and quarterly check-ins.
 These tend to be very, very simple plans, and at each check-in we evaluate what is working and what we can improve.
 We don’t put an end date on these plans; we see it as a friendship for life.

 An example of a relationship that succeeded after a tweak was our agreement with the mini-storage company PODS.
-Initially we joined forces on some web and national direct marketing campaigns, which produced minimal results.
-As we are both franchise organizations, we moved the partnerships to a local level—local 1-800-GOT-JUNK franchisees partnered with local PODS franchisees on trade shows efforts and joint direct mail campaigns.
+Initially, we joined forces on some web and national direct marketing campaigns, which produced minimal results.
+As we are both franchise organizations, we moved the partnerships to a local level—local 1-800-GOT-JUNK franchisees partnered with local PODS franchisees on trade show efforts and joint direct mail campaigns.
 That proved to be a great symbiotic relationship.